First steps as a close contact - coronavirus (COVID-19)

 - follow the Guidelines for close contacts.

-A person who has had COVID-19 in the past 12 weeks but is a cleared case is exempt from the requirements of a close contact but should follow the guidelines.
+A person who has had COVID-19 recently and finished isolation in the past 28 days days is exempt from the requirements of a close contact but should still follow the guidelines.

-Children under 12 do not have to but are encouraged to wear a face mask where safe.
+Children under 12 do not have to wear a mask but are encouraged to where safe.
 Face masks, including surgical masks, are not considered safe for children under 2.

 You don't have to wear a face mask if you are a person who has a physical or mental health condition which makes wearing one unsuitable.